 Read more about T.A.L.E.S.
 Kit in a recent blog post.

-Finally, mark your calendars for the 2017 Summer Reading Challenge: Building Dreams!
-Registration opens May 22 and is a perfect opportunity to practice these core literacy skills with your youngest readers.
+Finally, mark your calendars for the 2019 Summer Reading Challenge: A Universe of Stories!
+Registration opens May 28 and is a perfect opportunity to practice these core literacy skills with your youngest readers.
 Adults, children, teens, and tweens are also invited to participate in summer reading adventures at the Library!